polkadot-js/api/packages/types-support/src/metadata/README.md

 Note: For kusama just change the `polkadotDevChainSpec.json` to `kusamaDevChainSpec.json`.

-Clone the [polkadot-sdk](https://github.com/paritytech/polkadot-sdk) repository and from the ROOT run:
+Clone the [polkadot-sdk](https://github.com/paritytech/polkadot-sdk) repository, checkout the most recent releases tag and from the ROOT run:

 ```bash
 $ cargo build --release --bin polkadot-prepare-worker --features fast-runtime